contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 ### timestamp

 The `ts` value has the form `%Y%m%d%H`.
+It is a required query parameter.
-This hour-resolution timestamp represents the target time of the model prediction ("predicted_at" time).
+This hour-resolution timestamp
+represents the target time of the model prediction ("predicted_at" time).